 It turns dark and we’re almost at the fork in the road to Lake Louise.
 We turn right towards Yoho Park and after we drive through what looks like a most charming little gem of a town – that’s Field – we camp at Kicking Horse Campground.
 Nighttime chill makes for fast tent pitching.
 We talk of enchanted woods and their animal inhabitants.
 The fire crackles and sticks its many orange tongues at us.
 Cheeky is le mot du jour.
 I make the silly discovery of how to create a fountain of sparkles.
 That primordial fascination with fire is still going strong.
 Marshmallows abound, but why do they have to be so sticky.

 We’re lulled to sleep by gentle raindrops licking the tent.
-Drum away… Morning… The boys are rolled up in their sleeping bags and faces hide behind that wild camping trip hair.
+Drum away… Morning… The boys are rolled up in their sleeping bags, their sleepy faces hiding behind that wild camping trip hair.
 Round nose tips and quiet breathing.
 Make it last… Will they remember the sweet smell of the fire and the rained-on woods and the crisp mornings you almost hear crunch under your feet as you get out of the tent?
 Will they remember enough to care?

-Because all I can do is take them places, let them breathe in the quietness and hope they will.
+Because all we can do is take them places, let them breathe in the quietness and hope they will.
 Pray they will… So that it lasts.
 Ice giants and all.